Clash of the Champions: Clash of the Champions IV: Season's Beatings

 Clash of the Champions IV took place on December 7, 1988, at the UTC Arena in Chattanooga, Tennessee.
 This was the first Clash of the Champions following the sale of Jim Crockett Promotions to Turner Broadcasting and the subsequent company name change to World Championship Wrestling.
 There were 8,000 people in attendance and the show drew a 4.5 rating on TBS.
 This show set up Starrcade '88.
 It was on this show that TBS/WCW experimented with a top down camera angle, which did not catch on.
 This is comparable to the "refer-eye" camera from Halloween Havoc '91.
 This was the finals of the tournament to crown new United States Tag Team champions; the titles were vacated when the Midnight Express won the NWA World Tag Team titles in September.
 Ron Simmons and Eddie Gilbert had originally lost to the Sheepherders in the semi-finals but the decision was reversed when the Sheepherders signed with the World Wrestling Federation to become the Bushwhackers.
 Both losing finalists would later win the title with other partners (Big Josh and Rick Steiner respectively.)
 Ivan Koloff pinned Paul Jones after hitting him with Jones’ own illegal object.
 Koloff had one arm tied behind his back during the entire match.
 The Russian Assassins attacked Koloff after the match only for the Junkyard Dog to make the save.
 Dusty Rhodes was disqualified for hitting Road Warrior Animal with a chair.
 Both Hawk and Sting had already interfered in the match.
-The Road Warriors chose Genichiro Tenryu to be the 3rd champion on the December 10th edition of NWA World Championship Wrestling.
+The Road Warriors chose Genichiro Tenryu to be the their third member of the team on the December 10th edition of NWA World Championship Wrestling.